 Iowa Campus Compact AmeriCorps Program (ICAP) engages students in long-term volunteerism within the Cornell community.
 During the year of service, participants will commit to completing at least 300 hours of community service at local nonprofits of their choice and receive an Education Award upon completing the program.
 Learn more

-GIRLSS Group and MENtoring connect Cornell students with girls and boys from the Mount Vernon Middle School (grades 5-8).
+Cornell Success Lab and Backpack Books connect Cornell students with students from the Mount Vernon Middle School (grades 5-8).
+Backpacks gives students the opportunity to serve as reading buddies for underprivileged youth in our area.
 Both programs provide Cornell students an opportunity to be good role models and make a positive impact in the lives of a younger students.
-Learn more

 Elementary School Lunch Buddies